Border Collie (Black & White)

 Border Collie mother and pup

-Following New Zealand, by 1951 Australia had recognized the Border Collie as a pure breed.
+Following New Zealand, by 1951 Australia had recognised the Border Collie as a pure breed.
 But it was not until 1976 that Britain approved the Border Collie for registration.
 England first allowed them to be shown under the Australian Standard and published it in 1979.
 By 1982 the first Challenge Certificates for Border Collies were offered at Crufts Dog Show UK under their own Breed Standard.
 Because Australia was the first country in the world to offer Challenge Certificates, Australia claims to be the country of development of the Border Collie into a pure breed.